-Beyond the Mission, our curriculum has been shaped by the demands of the National Curriculum (About Us/Curriculum/National Curriculum), by recent research by Ofsted, and by specific national priorities such as the understanding of fundamental British Values.
+Beyond the Mission, our curriculum has been shaped by the demands of the National Curriculum (About Us/Curriculum/National Curriculum) and by specific national priorities such as the understanding of fundamental British Values.

 On a whole school level, it is organised into seasonal topic themes (About Us/Curriculum/Whole School Topic Overview).
 The Foundation subjects are generally organised into topics that interlink where possible.
 When deciding what is taught where, consideration has been given to the age of the pupils, to our own and national expectations of them and to what will most engage them.

 Certain subjects such as English, maths and science, are taught discretely throughout the year.
 What should be taught and when is made clear by the National Curriculum and other nationally available guidance.
 We try to reinforce the knowledge gained and key skills learnt in these subjects by utilising a cross-curricular approach and applying them in the learning of Foundation subjects.

 We have endeavoured to ensure that the curriculum is as interesting and enjoyable as possible, so that our pupils want to learn.
 We plan enrichment opportunities to support pupil learning and engagement, and occasionally organise specific events in order to meet elements of the Mission that are not naturally or thoroughly covered elsewhere.
 We have also worked to ensure our curriculum is as inclusive as possible, so that everyone has equal opportunities to access and benefit from it.